adfolks/aksctl/README.md

 # aksctl
-An easy to use CLI for AKS cluster
+An easy to use CLI(Command Line Utility) for creating and managing Kubernetes Cluster on Azure AKS ( Azure Kubernetes Service)